gekomad/Auriga/README.md

 # Auriga
 Overview

-Auriga is an open source distributed collaborative and multi platform for the calculation of the function Perft.
+Auriga is an open source distributed collaborative and multi platform system for the calculation of the function Perft.

 How does it work
 ----------